kriszyp/xstyle/README.md

 # Using Xstyle CSS

-Once you have loaded the xstyle script/module, you can begin to use xstyle's extensible CSS, making use of new definitions to develop your application within CSS.
+Once you have loaded the xstyle script or module, you can begin to use xstyle's extensible CSS, making use of new definitions to develop your application within CSS.

 ## New Definitions